 The episode was emblematic of the British health care debate: Labour mischaracterizes any proposed change as a step toward privatization while the Conservatives, rather than make the case for choice and competition, try to convince voters they care about the NHS even more.

 Labour knows health care is one of the few issues on which it is trusted.
-Under Jeremy Corbyn, the party’s economic and foreign policies have veered so far to the left (to say nothing of Corbyn’s unwillingness to stamp out antisemitism in his party) that many voters in the middle are planning to hold their noses and vote Conservative in the election next week, even if they have no faith in Boris Johnson.
+Under Jeremy Corbyn, the party’s economic and foreign policies have veered so far to the left (to say nothing of Corbyn’s unwillingness to stamp out antisemitism in his party) that many voters in the middle are planning to hold their noses and vote Conservative in the election next week, even if they have little faith in Boris Johnson.
 So Labour latches onto any suggestion that the Conservatives might tamper with the NHS.

 It has accused the Conservatives of secretly wanting to “privatize” the health service for decades, starting when Margaret Thatcher outsourced catering, cleaning and laundry services in a bid to save money for medical care.